 3. Arrange seating for the perfect viewing spot

 Now for the most important part – where to sit for the best TV picture!
 Try to position your seating for the most direct view of the TV.
-How close or far away to sit from the TV depends on your screen size and resolution.
+How close to the TV that you should sit depends on your screen size and resolution.

 How far should I sit from the TV?